Boston College visits Johnson and Virginia - WTOP News

 BOTTOM LINE: Virginia faces Boston College after Kymora Johnson scored 22 points in Virginia’s 66-57 loss to the Auburn Tigers.

-The Cavaliers have gone 5-1 at home.
+The Cavaliers are 5-1 in home games.
 Virginia has a 0-1 record in games decided by less than 4 points.

-The Eagles are 1-2 on the road.
-Boston College ranks eighth in the ACC scoring 36.8 points per game in the paint led by Dontavia Waggoner averaging 8.0.
+The Eagles are 1-2 in road games.
+Boston College averages 74.5 points while outscoring opponents by 12.7 points per game.

 Virginia averages 7.6 made 3-pointers per game, 2.3 more made shots than the 5.3 per game Boston College gives up.
-Boston College has shot at a 43.8% rate from the field this season, 7.9 percentage points higher than the 35.9% shooting opponents of Virginia have averaged.
+Boston College scores 12.3 more points per game (74.5) than Virginia allows to opponents (62.2).

-The Cavaliers and Eagles match up Sunday for the first time in ACC play this season.
+The Cavaliers and Eagles face off Sunday for the first time in conference play this season.

-TOP PERFORMERS: Johnson is shooting 45.5% from beyond the arc with 2.5 made 3-pointers per game for the Cavaliers, while averaging 18.9 points, 5.8 rebounds and 4.4 assists.
+TOP PERFORMERS: Johnson averages 2.5 made 3-pointers per game for the Cavaliers, scoring 18.9 points while shooting 45.5% from beyond the arc.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.